TusharKGupta2019/Credit-Card-Fraud-Detection-Project-using-Artificial-Neural-Network/README.md

-Uses SMOTE (Synthetic Minority Over-sampling Technique) to handle imbalanced data, Trains an ANN model using the preprocessed and oversampled data, Evaluates the performance of the trained model using various metrics, Provides functionality to classify new transactions as fraudulent or legitimate,
+Uses SMOTE (Synthetic Minority Over-sampling Technique) to handle imbalanced data, Trains an ANN model using the preprocessed and oversampled data, Evaluates the performance of the trained model using various metrics, Provides functionality to classify new transactions as fraudulent or legitimate.

 Requirements :
 Python 3.x,
 Pandas,
 Scikit-learn,
-Keras,
+Keras

 Usage :